emmajanedrews/base-template/_posts/2017-10-17-how-has-our-market-changed-over-the-years.md

 {% include youtube.html %}

-<p class="center-text">How has the market changed since 2006?
-Let’s take a look back at some market trends from across recent years.</p>
+How has the market changed since 2006?
+Let’s take a look back at some market trends from across recent years.

 How has our real estate market changed over the recent years?